SERVING THE COMMUNITY FOR OVER 150 YEARS

 April 2012

+The potential buyer pulled out of the deal.
 Approaching Enterprise regarding a temporary licence was explored, with a longer-term plan focussing on a community bid to purchase the freehold.
 A steering group of seven was formed.

 -